kayleigh bishop’s personal website

 about me

-Before starting my PhD program, I got my B.S. in Cognitive Science from Yale University.
+Before starting grad school, I got my B.S. in Cognitive Science from Yale University.
 As a first-generation student from a low-income background, I’m personally passionate about addressing educational inequality and making scientific research accessible and inclusive to all.

 My preferred pronouns are they/them, but any are fine by me.
 I publish under the name Kayleigh Bishop, but most people call me Kaleb.